 You’ll be More Productive

 Whether or not you’ve noticed it, you think clearer after exercising.
 Scientific American acknowledges that researchers haven’t quite pinpointed why that is, but their studies have proven that it’s a fact.
 Exercise increases blood flow to all parts of the body, including the brain, so that factor alone is thought to be key.
 What’s more, regular exercise reverses age-related shrinking in the part of your brain that learns and stores memories.
-Whatever the bottom line reason is, study after study has added to the evidence that working out is as good for you mentally as physically.
+Whatever the bottom line reason is, study after study has added to the evidence that working out is as good for you mentally as it is physically.
 For example, it’s been shown that students who exercise score higher on tests afterward so, logically, people who typically experience afternoon sluggishness will be more productive after their midday workout.

 What If It’s Not For You?

 OK, it’s true that not everyone’s bodies follow typical circadian rhythms.
 If your strength peaks at a time of day other than noon-ish, then you’ll want to schedule your workout accordingly.
 If that isn’t convenient for any reason, the American Heart Association suggests splitting your exercise up throughout the day.
-For example, you could take a quick 10-minute jog in the morning, do a fast HIIT workout for 10 to 15 minutes at lunch, then finish up with 10 more minutes of cardio in the evening, either another jog or a short spin on the stationary bike.
+For example, you could take a quick 10-minute jog in the morning, do a fast HIIT workout for 10 to 15 minutes at lunch, then finish up with 10 more minutes of cardio in the evening with either another jog or a short spin on the stationary bike.
 Whatever physical activities you do, they’ll add up to the recommended 150 minutes of cardio after a 5-day work week.
-And working out that way is still a good Plan B anytime if your regularly scheduled midday workout gets preempted for any reason.
+And working out that way is still a good Plan B anytime if your regularly scheduled workout gets preempted for any reason.

 1Shape, “Get Fit Performance Tips,” Sara Angle, January/February 2017, 54